ATL-WDI-Exercises/node-express-routing-lab/README.md

 We've now seen how to write an app with Node and Express from scratch, so let's apply this concept again by creating another RESTful API using Express.

 A kid has come to you with an idea for an API to keep track of his candies.
 You love candies!
 So, you accept his proposal.
 You will create a resource `Candy` and use the kid's candy "data" to populate and post to your database.
-Check the additional resources at the bottom of this document to get some JSON data to add to your app as well - you’ll also find some cURL examples to make sure your app works as expected!
+Check the additional resources at the bottom of this document to get some JSON data to add to your app as well - you’ll also find some HTTP request examples you can run with `httpie` to make sure your app works as expected!

 ## Exercise